hellowac/mapnik-wiki-zh-cn/TextSymbolizer.md

 You must load the needed fonts first, otherwise you'll get a run time error.
 But you can load as many true type fonts as you like.
 Mapnik is coming with a couple of fonts in "mapnik/fonts".
 I recommend to load all of this fonts, regardless if you need them or not.

 ## Placements
 In Mapnik 2 the possibility to try different placements if the text can't be placed at the intended position is introduced.

-Currently only one algorithm ("simple") is implemented.
+Algorithms:
+### Simple

-It expects a string to specify which positions and size should be used.
+(This is the only algorithm supported in Mapnik 2.0) It expects a string to specify which positions and size should be used.
 The format is POSITIONS,[SIZES].
 POSITIONS is any combination of N, E, S, W, NE, SE, NW, SW (direction) and X (exact position as give by "displacement") (separated by commas, may not be empty).